02 Jul Sexually Abused at a Sleepover

 Remember this – if there is access to the unfiltered internet at a sleepover, this gives kids access to one billion websites, of which, anywhere from 10- 20% of them are pornographic.
 This means 100-200 million pornographic opportunities.
 Back when I was a kid, this would be no different than having multiple, hormonal kids spend the night in a home with 10 rooms, and in one of the rooms there was an orgy happening, and you just hope they don’t open the door to the wrong room.
 I might be exaggerating, but I hope the point is made.
 The unfiltered Internet, whether accessed through a browser or an app (did you know you can get to porn through the Bible app?), is rife with inappropriate content.

 Parents are way behind the curve when it comes to having conversations about sexuality and the Internet.
 In the digital age, there’s no such thing as passive parenting.
 Google never rests, and parents can’t either.
 I talk to way too many dads who just “aren’t comfortable” about talking to their sons and daughters about awkward things.
 I’m sorry, but this just isn’t a choice anymore.
 Dad, you have to lead.
 Both parents must engage, but especially dad.
 Look your kids in the eye and ask them loving, probing questions about how they’re using technology.
-We’ve created conversation sheets for each phase of life to help get your started.
+Not sure how?
+Then visit our PYE Parent University, where we’ve created videos to watch WITH your kids, creating a shared vocabulary and allowing me to do a bit of the awkward talk on your behalf.

 Facebook and other social media make it appear that each of us has a lot of friends, but who do you really trust with your children?
 The term “friend” used to carry so much more significance than the watered-down label it’s become.